 Cinque Terre means “Five Lands” located on the coast in northwest Italy in the Liguria area.
 As the name states, it consists of five villages: Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
 All are listed as UNESCO World Heritage Site.

 I have been drooling over Instagram photos for years, so it was about time to see this place with my own eyes.

-Based on our short experience I would definitely recommend to visit a few, if not all of these villages.
-We couldn’t do them all in only one day, so I suggest to go for at least two days to give each village a proper visit.
+Based on our short experience I would definitely recommend visiting a few, if not all of these villages.
+We couldn’t do them all in only one day, so I suggest going for at least two days to give each village a proper visit.
 Each village is a bit different and has its own charm, but you can’t go wrong with any of them.

 From Spezia to Cinque Terre

-The Cinque Terre card includes unlimited train rides and give you access to all hiking trails in the National Park.
+The Cinque Terre card includes unlimited train rides and gives you access to all hiking trails in the National Park.

 tip: Free parking around Viale Giovanni Amendola in La Spezia.
 From here you can easily walk to the train station or to the harbor to Cinque Terre.